gabrielsaban/llama-peft-project/logs/dev_log.md

   - resulting corpus is now suitable for intrinsic LM training and evaluation

 - **layer a status:**
-  - tribunal corpus is now effectively “frozen” pending final pass through `prepare_domain_corpus.py`
+  - tribunal corpus is now effectively materially complete as a pipeline validation, pending scope refinement and final corpus selection.
   - next step for layer a will be:
       - refactor `prepare_domain_corpus.py` to target `raw_txt/`
       - assign a stable source tag (e.g. `"uk_employment_tribunal"`)
       - generate `corpus.jsonl` + `corpus_stats.json`
       - create intrinsic train/val/test splits at document level
+  - note: this ingestion was completed before finalising the revised experimental scope and served as a full-scale dry run of the tribunal pipeline rather than the final experimental corpus.

 - **layer b corpus curation (doctrine + guidance):**
   - compiled a curated list of **authoritative employment-law doctrine sources**, split into distinct sub-collections: